 School administrative and support staff

-Detailed statements of duties of school administrative and support staff and information regarding employment conditions such as working hours, pay and allowances, leave, and occupational health and safety, are detailed in the Non teaching staff in schools handbook (PDF 1.86MB).
+Detailed statements of duties of school administrative and support staff and information regarding employment conditions such as working hours, pay and allowances, leave, and occupational health and safety, are detailed in the School Administrative and Support Staff Handbook (PDF 1900.4KB).

 Most full time and part time permanent and temporary public servants, school administrative managers, school administrative officers, Aboriginal education officers, school learning support officers, general assistants, and farm assistants are eligible to salary package.